best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 Rstudio provides a standard template for R packages via `File > New Project... > New Directory > R Package`.
 We have created some basic templates for an [R package](https://github.com/best-practice-and-impact/example-package-r) and a [Python package](https://github.com/best-practice-and-impact/example-package-python) that may be helpful.
-R project structures can also be set up or extended, one component at a time, using the [`usethis` workflow package](https://usethis.r-lib.org/).
+R project structures can also be set up or extended, one component at a time, using the [`usethis` workflow package](https://usethis.r-lib.org/). usethis() sets up packages that follow the structure in the R packages book.
 For example, `use_test()` will add the directories necessary for testing using `testthat` and generate basic test file templates for a given function name.